Find a Lender-Approved Local Conveyancer in Woodbury

 Planning law solicitors in Woodbury regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Woodbury practicing in planning law.
-This should include advice on applications about listed buildings and conservation areas
+The list below is a non-comprehensive list of solicitors in Woodbury with expertise in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas

 • Michelmores Llp, Woodwater House, Pynes Hill, Exeter, Devon, EX2 5WR